Ousmane Dembélé: International career

 Dembélé was called up to the senior France squad for the first time in August 2016 to face Italy and Belarus in friendlies after Alexandre Lacazette and Nabil Fekir withdrew through injury.
 He made his debut on 1 September against the former at the Stadio San Nicola, replacing Antoine Griezmann for the final 27 minutes of a 3–1 win.
 On 13 June 2017, Dembélé scored his first goal for France in a 3–2 friendly victory against England.

 On 17 May 2018, Dembélé was named in the 23-man French squad for the 2018 FIFA World Cup in Russia.
+He featured in four matches during the tournament, including all group stage matches and appearing as a late substitute in the quarter-final against Uruguay.
 On 15 July, he was an unused substitute as France beat Croatia 4–2 in the final.

+On 18 May 2021, Dembélé was selected in the French squad for the postponed UEFA Euro 2020.
+In the second group stage match against Hungary, he sustained a rupture of the right hamstring tendon at the knee level which ruled him out for the remainder of the tournament.

 Dembélé was called up to the French squad for the 2022 FIFA World Cup in Qatar, where he played all games as France finished the tournament as runner-ups.
 Dembélé started the final but conceded a penalty in the first half and was substituted in the 41st minute.

 On 18 November 2023, Dembélé scored a goal in a 14–0 win over Gibraltar during the UEFA Euro 2024 qualifying, which was the largest win in the history of the France national team.
 At the final tournament in Germany, he was named man of the match in France's quarter-final victory against Portugal.